Income Tax Rebate - Inheritance Tax Relief - C.G.T. Deferral -

-As a minority shareholder, you can be paid as a Non-Executive Director of a firm that supplies to your other business...and benefit from EIS tax reliefs.
+As a minority shareholder, you can be paid as a Non-Executive Director of a firm that supplies your other business... and benefit from EIS tax relief.

 Recently, Tax Tribunals have decided against at least two taxpayers, resulting in EIS relief being withdrawn.
-These HMRC cases (Skye Inns and Benson Partnership) illustrate why it is prudent to invest in a business that has a 'weather-eye' on all matters pertaining to Enterprise Investment Schemes...a company like Accolade!
+These HMRC cases (Skye Inns and Benson Partnership) illustrate why it is prudent to invest in a business that has a 'weather-eye' on all matters pertaining to Enterprise Investment Schemes...a company like Office Europe Ltd!

 Even a failed EIS investment attracts favourable Income Tax and CGT treatment; tax payers @ 40% risk 42% of the sum invested; those on 50% tax only 35%.
 An E.I.S. loss can be set against CGT liability or Income Tax due in year of disposal.

-*** Accolade Enterprise Investment Scheme re-opened to investors in March 2014 ***
+Accolade Office - Enterprise Investment Scheme open to investors - 2017

 An Enterprise Investment Scheme is by far the best way of exploiting tax breaks